EighteenZi/rocksdb_wiki/Rocksdb-Architecture-Guide.md

 ### Merge Operator
 Rocksdb natively supports three types of records, a Put record, a Delete record and a Merge record.
 When a compaction process encounters a Merge record, it invokes a application-specified method called the Merge Operator.
 The Merge can combine multiple Put and Merge records into a single one.
 This is a powerful feature and allows applications that typically do read-modify-writes to completely avoid the reads.
 It allows an application to record the intent-of-the-operation as a Merge Record and the rocksdb compaction process lazily applies that intent to the original value.
 This feature is described in detail in [Merge Operator](https://github.com/facebook/rocksdb/wiki/Merge-Operator)

+## 4. Tools
+There are a number of interesting tools that are used to support a database in production.
+The sst_dump utility dumps all the keys-values in a sst file.
+The ldb tool can put, get, scan the contents of a database. ldb can also dump contents of the MANIFEST, it can also be used to change the number of configured levels of the database.
+It can be used to manually compact a database.

+## 5. Tests
+There are a bunch of unit tests that test specific features of the database.
+The db_stress test is used to validate data correctness at scale.

 ##### Author: Dhruba Borthakur